- Wide Load Equipment Transport Services

 It's common for wide loads to come across several challenges, which is why drivers require special permits to transport this type of cargo.

-Most roads in America are a maximum of 12 feet, and wide-load cargo may exceed this.
+Most roads in America have a maximum legal load width of 12 feet limit, and wide-load cargo may exceed this.
 This requires the shipping company to look for specific routes to ensure the cargo's and other people's safety.

 Even if the cargo's width is less than 12 feet, it's wide enough to cause trouble during sharp turns.
-Pilot cars prevent passing vehicles from colliding or getting close to the trailer.
+Pilot cars prevent passing vehicles from colliding or getting close to the trailer during wide load transport.

 Yes, one of the main reasons this process is so complicated is that the legal limits differ from state to state.
 Permit prices are calculated differently in different forms.
 There are many ways to do so; tons of weight, load, weight increments, per mile of all these factors combined.

-Each state needs a permit of its own, and it isn't unusual for it to have several pages of provisions attached.
+Each state needs a permit of its own, and it isn't unusual for it to have several pages of oversize load regulations attached.
 Each also has its restrictions ranging from pilot cars to speed limits.

 You will need permits for each when transporting a Wide Load through several states.
 If your application gets rejected, there are some deficiencies in the plan, and you can still haul the cargo after going through it and reapplying for the permit.

-The legal limit for weight is 46000 ponds, the maximum length is between 48 to 53 feet, and the legal height limit is about 8.5 feet, similar to the legal width limit.
+The legal limit for weight is 46000 ponds, the maximum legal length is between 48 to 53 feet, and the legal height limit is about 8.5 feet, similar to the maximum legal width limit.

 While companies can transport oversized loads using trailers and standard trucks, they will require special permits and escort vehicles to ensure the safety of the cargo and anyone involved in the transportation.